dag-andersen/project-ideas/control-planes.md

 # Utilizing Kubernetes as an universal control plane

-Control planes are said to be the next big thing in infrastructure managing.
+Control planes are said to be the next big thing in infrastructure management.

 ![](images/scripting-to-control-planes.png)